Would you prefer to view this website based on your location?

 EV drivers tend to have a partner

 Current EV drivers are more likely to have a partner than the general population.
-This is especially the case amongst German and French EV drivers, even though amongst potential EV drivers in Germany and UK, there is a greater tendency not to have a partner as well.
+This is especially the case among German and French EV drivers, even though among potential EV drivers in Germany and UK, there is a greater tendency not to have a partner as well.

 EV drivers tend to have a partner